dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/end-user-update-notifications-for-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: 83ede0c2-474d-4b11-8723-1984d5279a4c
-description: "You probably don't want users in your organization to notice when security and other updates are applied to Office 365 ProPlus on their computers.
-In most cases, they won't notice as the updates are installed automatically in the background.
-But, you should be aware that there are times when users see notifications that updates are available or need to be applied."
+description: Learn why there are times when users see notifications that updates are available or need to be applied.
 ---

 # End-user update notifications for Office 365 ProPlus